atomicarchitects/nequix/README.md

 uv run nequix/pft/train.py configs/nequix-oam-1-pft.yml
 ```

 Both PFT training runs take about 140 hours on a single A100.
+Note that PFT training is only currently only supported with the JAX backend, which is both significantly faster and supported by the kernels.
+See [nequix-examples/pft](https://github.com/teddykoker/nequix-examples/blob/main/pft), which contains a small demo for PFT in PyTorch that can be adapted to other models.
+Feel free to reach out with questions.

 ## Training OMat/OAM base models